 Sometimes, however, it is hard to begin to organize.
 There are a lot of things that contribute to procrastination.
 Sometimes this is because you have always lacked solid organization.
 This can make it harder to understand the positive feeling that comes with proper organization.Some people are better at staying organized than others.
 A lot of people have unorganized work areas, schedules, and time.
 However, it can be beneficial to regularly organize these things for your overall wellbeing.Click To Tweet

 Sometimes having too much stuff can also make it harder.
 It can sometimes help to break larger tasks into small things to complete each day.

 Organization can improve sleep.
 One study showed that clutter can cause people to have trouble falling asleep compared to those who were tidy.
-Then, this starts a cycle because losing sleep makes you tired and less likely to clean and
+Then, this starts a cycle because losing sleep makes you tired and less likely to clean and organize.

 Clutter can also cause additional stress.
 One related study examined cortisol in relation to clutter and messiness.
 Cortisol is a stress hormone and increased when participants felt like their area required organization.
 Messiness can also impact your relationships, energy levels, and mood.

 Finally, being organized can increase productivity.
 This is likely because unorganized items can distract us from the task at hand.